 In mathematic theory, we express the equation:

-where and are phase errors introduced by the packet boundary detection uncertainty and the sampling frequency offset, respectively, is the phase error caused by the central frequency offset.
+are phase errors introduced by the packet boundary detection uncertainty and the sampling frequency offset, respectively, is the phase error caused by the central frequency offset.

 Amplitude error correction